Memo to Biohazard Permit holders

 For the December Biohazard Committee meeting, the full re-applications (that are required every 4 years) and new biohazard permit applications must be submitted electronically

 Significant amendments to biohazardous material or procedures, that will require review by the Biohazard Committee, must also be submitted electronically beginning in December.

-The Biosafety Officer will continue to answer questions about biosafety matters.
+The Biosafety Officer, Shelagh Mirski, will continue to answer questions about biosafety matters.
 For technical matters about the electronic system and the forms, please contact the TRAQ help desk using one of the methods described below.

 Many training resources will be available to the research community including manuals, videos, webinars, and in-person sessions.
 We invite you to subscribe to our monthly training & support newsletter, download role based training manuals from our website, watch our instructional videos on YouTube, or follow us on Twitter for the latest updates and training courses available.